futuresocks/linktreat/README.md

 ## Usage

-If you make any changes to the generate process:
+If running for the first time, or if you make any changes to the generate process:

 ```
 > npm run build
 ```

-And then run `linktreat` with the location of a config file and your desired output directory:
+This will generate a linktreat file that you can then run, by executing `npm run linktreat` with the location of a config file and your desired output directory:

 ```
 > npm run linktreat config.json dist